Pelvic ExaminationSkip to the navigation

-- Check inside your vagina with his or her gloved fingers for any cysts or pus coming from the Bartholin glands.
+- Check inside your vagina with gloved fingers for any cysts or pus coming from the Bartholin glands.

 - Gently insert the speculum into your vagina.
-The speculum spreads apart the vaginal walls, allowing the inside of the vagina and the cervix to be examined.
-The speculum may be plastic or metal and may be warmed with water or lubricated with a vaginal lubricant (such as K-Y Jelly).
+The speculum spreads apart the vaginal walls.
+This lets the doctor or nurse see the inside of the vagina and the cervix.
+The speculum may be plastic or metal.
+It may be warmed with water or lubricated with a vaginal lubricant (such as K-Y Jelly).

 - Check the walls of your vagina and your cervix for damage, growths, inflammation, unusual discharge, or discoloration.

 If you are due for a Pap test, the doctor or nurse will use a small brush or a wooden spatula to gently collect a sample of cells from your cervix.
 You may have some staining or bleeding after the sample is taken.
 A sample of the cervical mucus may also be collected with a cotton swab.
 The mucus may be tested for sexually transmitted infections such as gonorrhea or chlamydia.

 Your doctor or nurse will insert one or two gloved fingers of one hand into your vagina while placing the other hand on your lower belly.
 By pressing down on your belly and moving the fingers around inside your vagina, the doctor or nurse can find and feel the size, shape, and texture of the uterus and ovaries.
 Any unusual growths, tenderness, or pain can also be identified.

 Your doctor or nurse will insert one finger into your rectum and one into your vagina.
 This helps the doctor or nurse evaluate your ovaries and uterus ligaments.
 This exam is not always done as part of a pelvic exam.